by Tracy Johnson

 And good for you if you capitalize on the same concept to become a more prominent personality brand because of the features you introduce.
 Don’t fear the feature.
 Embrace it, develop it, curate it and promote it.
 That’s probably your fastest path to becoming the radio celebrity you want to be.

-Programming principles of how, when and what will deliver appointment tune ins.
+The 7 most common air personality mistakes and how to overcome them.
 Sign Up For Our Next Webinar Free webinars on the art of personality radio.
-Reserve Your Spot Now Sign Up […]
+Reserve Your Spot Now […]

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?